DIPlib/diplib/DIPthoughts.md

 will add the option of tensor images by adding dimensions to the data block.
 Tensor dimensions are administered separately from spatial dimensions, functions should not ignore this separation.
 Colour images have three or four tensor components in one dimension, and have a colour space info structure.
 Image methods should allow moving dimensions from being tensorial to spatial and vice versa (as a cheap operation).
-See below for thoughts on implementation of tensor dimensions.
+[See below][Tensor dimensions] for thoughts on implementation of tensor dimensions.

 A version of the constructor should take a data pointer and a deallocator function pointer, and create an object from it.
 The